 To my homepage

-Below is a narrative of some of my major research areas.
+Here is a narrative of some of my major research foci over recent years.
 You can find a list of completed student dissertations and theses, along with my funded grant record, at the bottom of the page.
 As department chair, my time is more limited than it was before, but I am still eager to talk to potential future graduate students or collaborators.
 You can see my full list of publications and funding on my

-Interpreting Yarnal’s quote further, synoptic methods can be used to assess climate variability as well as to connect climate variability with a surface environmental response, be it insect populations, human health, snow cover, or agriculture.
-Indeed it is the application of our understanding of the atmosphere to a better understanding of the surface environment that many synoptic climatologists assert is at the heart of our discipline.
+Interpreting Yarnal’s quote further, synoptic methods can be used to assess climate variability in and of itself, as well as to connect climate variability and trends with a surface environmental ‘response’, and this response can be insect populations, human health, snow cover, or agriculture.
+Indeed it is the application of our holistic understanding of the atmosphere to a better understanding of the surface environment that many synoptic climatologists assert is at the heart of our discipline.

 The SSC has already been utilized as a tool in much research; a bibliography can be found at the link above.
 Personally, I have worked on weather-type variability across different teleconnections (such as El Nino), the change in weather-type frequencies over time, how the urban heat island varies according to weather type, as well as variability in atmospheric aerosol concentrations across North America.
 I have also used statistical methods to use GCM output to project future SSC types for the state of California, and am currently working on historical reconstructions as well.
 Other researchers have incorporated the SSC into assessments of variability in snow cover, snow water-equivalent, transportation, physical activity, forest regeneration, and atmospheric pollution transport, among others.

 Beyond the weather typing systems, such as the SSC, there are a number of other methods for atmospheric classification of patterns.
 One technique which we have used frequently in the last several years is self-Organizing maps (SOMs), in which atmospheric patterns are classified in a continuum of patterns along a multi-dimensional grid.
 My colleague Cameron Lee and I wrote review paper on the method and have been using it in a number of research projects; this has become the standard method we use when categorizing atmospheric circulation patterns in our research.

 Students of mine have also utilized the synoptic climatological methods in their work.
 Jason Senkbeil utilized the SSC in his dissertation as part of his assessment of irrigation's influences on precipitation in the Great Plains.
 He also utilized the SSC in evaluating tree-ring growth in Alabama as a follow up to his master's thesis work.
 Tom Ballinger has used the SSC as well as other circulation pattern catalogues to assess Arctic sea ice variability and its relationship with North American climate.
 Cameron Lee used future climate model data in his thesis to predict circulation patterns that are associated with tornadic outbreaks, and has also developed a gridded weather-type classification system similar in philosophy to the SSC.
 Three current advisees of mine are using self-organizing maps in their research.
 Rafiq Islam is using SOMs to analyze the variability in the South Asian Monsoon.
 Tyler Smith and Ryan Adams are using SOMs of atmospheric patterns across eastern North America to analyze cold air outbreaks, and bomb cyclones, respectively.